Dimension-agnostic inference using cross U-statistics: Introduction

-\item \textbf{Minimax rate-optimal power.} Last, our new sample-split tests have good power in both theory and practice.
-They are minimax rate-optimal in all the problems we study.
-In some high-dimensional settings, their power is identical in all problem dependent parameters ($n,d,\alpha$ and appropriate signal-to-noise ratios) and the asymptotic relative efficiency against appropriate local alternatives is only worse by a $\sqrt{2}$ factor (arising from sample splitting) compared to competitors that do not have the dimension-agnostic property.
-We think that this is a reasonably small price to pay (indeed, it could hardly be smaller!) for the much stronger type I error guarantee under our much weaker assumptions.
-Nevertheless, we do not know if this is a necessary price for dimension-agnostic inference to be possible --- we tried, and failed, to eliminate this factor --- and we leave this as a question for others to pursue as followup work. \end{itemize}
+\item[(D)] \textbf{Minimax rate-optimal power:} Last, our new sample-split tests have good power in both theory and practice.
+We prove that they are minimax rate-optimal in all the problems we study.
+In addition, we show that in some high-dimensional settings, their power is identical in all problem dependent parameters ($n,d,\alpha$ and appropriate signal-to-noise ratios) compared to dedicated high-dimensional methods that do not have the dimension-agnostic property.
+Further, our asymptotic relative efficiency against appropriate local alternatives is only worse by a $\sqrt{2}$ factor (arising from sample splitting) compared to those methods.
+We think that this is a reasonably small price to pay (indeed, it could hardly be smaller) for our stronger type I error guarantee under our weaker assumptions.
+Nevertheless, we do not know if this $\sqrt 2$ factor is a necessary price for dimension-agnostic inference to be possible --- we tried, and failed, to eliminate it --- and we leave this as a question for others to pursue as followup work. \end{itemize}

-To summarize, we present a technique to construct new test statistics with many advantages for a handful of classical and modern testing problems.
-Our statistics are all new, sample splitting variants of well-known, often standard, test statistics.
-In each of these examples, we provide several new and strong technical results, such as Berry--Esseen bounds for studentized statistics.
+To summarize, we present a novel approach for constructing and analyzing test statistics based on sample splitting with many advantages for a handful of classical and modern testing problems.
+With one exception of the test statistic for mean testing that bears similarities to those in \cite{huang2015projection} and \cite{liu2022projection}, our proposed statistics are all new and regarded as sample splitting variants of well-known, often standard, test statistics.
+In each of these examples, we provide several new and strong technical results, such as dimension-indepedent Berry--Esseen bounds for studentized statistics.
 We only delve into a few examples in depth, but by the end of this paper, we expect it to be clear to the reader that these advantages extend well beyond the settings studied in depth here.
 But before jumping directly into the results, we provide some intuition that guided us from the start, that may aid the development of other dimension-agnostic methods.